seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

     caption: [1D Multilayer Finite Element Mesh of Skin Tissue Layers  @part3-description],
 )  <part3-skin-description>

+\

-The concentration of the drug is modelled by the following transient diffusion-reaction equation
+The concentration of the drug is modelled by the transient diffusion-reaction equation

 #math.equation(
   block: true,